geno6/how_to/commit_messages.md

 ```
 FEAT($browser): onUrlChange event (popstate/hashchange/polling)

-Added new event to $browser:
+Add new event to $browser:
 - forward popstate event if available
 - forward hashchange event if popstate not available
 - do polling when neither popstate nor hashchange available